 Hi mamas, I’m Stephanie Weight Hadfield, an International Board Certified Lactation Consultant (IBCLC) and mom of 4.
 I’m here to talk about common causes and solutions for breast pain in breastfeeding mothers.

 We are often asked about various kinds of breast pain so today I am sharing some information and resources for how to deal with common types of breast pain.
 Note: this article is discussing breast pain.
-If you’re concerned about nipple pain, you can read more about that here.
+If you’re concerned about nipple pain, sore nipples, or cracked nipples, you can read more about that here.

 Common causes & solutions for breast pain in breastfeeding mothers

-Engorgement.
-Your breasts may feel very full and firm in the first couple of weeks of breastfeeding, while your body is enthusiastically gearing up to churn out plenty of milk for your baby.
-Breast pain related to engorgement is felt in both breasts, during and/or between feedings.
-This pain will go away as your breasts settle into their milk-making role and engorgement resolves, usually by the time your baby is about 2 weeks old.
+Breast pain related to breast engorgement is felt in both breasts, during and/or between feedings.
+This pain will go away as your breasts settle into their milk-making role and engorgement resolves, usually during the first week until baby is about two weeks old.

 More tips for feeling better soon: